scottish-pl-institute/spls/meetings/2025/december/CODE-OF-CONDUCT.md

 ## Towards a Welcoming and Safe Environment

-SPLV hopes to create an environment in which diverse individuals can collaborate and interact in a positive and affirming way.
+SPLS hopes to create an environment in which diverse individuals can collaborate and interact in a positive and affirming way.
 Examples of behaviour that contributes to a positive environment for our community include: